 Located on a salt dome in Chambers County, the community was established in 1849 as Barbers Hill.
 Postal authorities suggested a name change to Mont Belvieu to avoid confusion with other offices of similar names.
-The community lay quietly as a center for farming and cattle-raising until oil was discovered in 1916.
-Though this early discovery was limited, land lease speculators quickly grabbed up leases, buying and selling in a frenzy.
+The community was a quiet center for farming and ranching until oil was discovered in 1916.
+Though this early discovery was limited, land speculators quickly grabbed up leases, buying and selling in a frenzy.
 In 1926, wildcatter Mills Bennett tapped the first gusher into production.
 The salt-dome storage capabilities were initiated in the 1950s and expanded.
-Today, products processed through the grand underground caverns are shipped worldwide, providing the life-blood for nearly all of the petrochemical industry.
+Today, products processed through the grand underground caverns are shipped worldwide.
 On I-10, the city is closely tied to the Houston-Baytown area.

 You are now leaving TravelTex.com.
 You are on your way to an external website.